nmize1/Archipelago/worlds/simpsonshitnrun/docs/setup_en.md

 - Place SHARAP.lmlm in the mods folder.
 - Enable SHARAP.lmlm by clicking the checkbox on the Mods List.
 Currently, no other major mods are supported.
 - Check [here](https://docs.donutteam.com/docs/lucasmodlauncher/mods/installing-mods) for more help installing mods.
 - Under the "Settings" tab of the mod launcher, there are several optional but recommended mods.
 Read through the list and enable anything you think you'd like.
-I **highly** suggest No Automatic Saved Game Load.
-This will prevent accidentally sending checks on the main menu from old saved games.
 Free Roam, Never Busted, No Jump Limit, No Time Limits, No Traffic, No Wrenches, One Tap Player Car Death, Repair Car on Reset, and Starting Coins are all incompatible or highly discouraged.
 They will break the intended experience even if they do work.
 - Install .NET 8 from the link above.
 Make sure to install the **x86** version.
 The site will default to x64 as that's more modern, but SHAR needs x86.
 - Finally, extract SHARRandomizer.zip where ever you'd like.